RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 The above REST services defines two endpoints:

-* **/inventory** that is accessible via _HTTP GET_ which will return all known product Inventory entities as JSON
+* `/inventory` that is accessible via _HTTP GET_ which will return all known product Inventory entities as JSON

-* **/inventory/<itemId>** that is accessible via _HTTP GET_ at for example _/inventory/329199_ with the last path parameter being the location which we want to check its inventory status.
+* `/inventory/<itemId>` that is accessible via _HTTP GET_ at for example `/inventory/329199` with the last path parameter being the ID for which we want inventory status.

 ####6.
 Add inventory data

 ---

 Let's add inventory data to the database so we can test things out.
-Open up the _src/main/resources/import.sql_ file and copy the following SQL statements to **import.sql**:
+Open up the `src/main/resources/import.sql` file and copy the following SQL statements to **import.sql**:

 ~~~sql